 Strengthened by its French industrial heritage, Groupe PSA has since its very beginnings contributed to the history of the automotive world through its three car brands: Peugeot, Citroën, and DS.
 With its worldwide presence, the Group today is addressing the profound transformations under way in the sector with ambition, vitality and efficiency.

-The Group's roots
+20th century - The Group's roots

 Two car manufacturers emblematic of French industrial know-how are at the root of the Groupe PSA: Peugeot, one of the first companies to produce and sell petrol cars at the end of the 19th century, and Citroën, whose avant-garde technologies in design and industrial processes revolutionised the automotive world from the beginning of the 20th century.

 The Peugeot company starts out in the metal industry 1810